Copyright – an overview

 The NHS licence permits both digital ( including scanned items) and paper copies of licensed materials to be made and distributed, in hard copy or digital format by NHSnet or another secure password protected email for NHS purposes.

 While social media is an excellent tool for tutors and students in higher education it is important to be aware of the often complex legal issues which can arise from its use, particularly in the areas of copyright and data protection/e-privacy.
-The library recommends tutors and students read the following guidance carefully before using social media as a learning tool for their studies at the Trust.
-Facing up to Facebook – A Guide for HE and FE by JISC Legal Pinterest, Image Sharing Websites and the Law – A Guide by JISC Legal
+The library recommends tutors and students read the following guidance developed by the universities of Leeds, York and Manchester, who have worked together, and with their students, to produce an interactive guide to social media.

 Educational Recording Agency (ERA)